On the maximal unramified pro-2-extension of $\mathbb{Z}_2$-extension of certain real biquadratic fields: Introduction

-for all $n\geq n_0$.
-Where $h_\ell(k)$ denote the class number of a number field $k$.
-The integers $\lambda$, $\mu$ and $\nu$ are called the Iwasawa invariants of $k_\infty/k$ (cf. \cite{iwasawa59}).
-In Greenberg conjectured that the invariants $\mu$ and $\lambda$ must be equal to $0$ for totally real number fields (cf. \cite{Greenberg}) and it was further proved by Ferrero and Washington (cf. \cite{FerreroWashington}) that the $\mu$-invariant always vanishes for the cyclotomic $\mathbb Z_\ell$-extension when the number field is abelian over the field $\mathbb{Q}$ of rational numbers.
-Various mathematicians have worked towards proving the vanishing of the $\lambda$-invariant for certain number fields where the fundamental discriminant has small number of prime factors (cf. \cite{7,9,chemskatharina,1,jerrair2,2,3,8,4,5,6}).
-Consider $G_{k_\infty}=\mathrm{Gal}(\mathcal{L}(k_\infty)/k_\infty)$, the Galois group of the maximal unramified pro-$\ell$-extension $\mathcal{L}(k_\infty)$ of $k_\infty$.
-By class field theory, the Iwasawa module $X(k)$ is isomorphic to the maximal abelian quotient group of $G$, which is $\mathrm{Gal}(L(k_\infty)/k_\infty)$ the Galois group of the maximal unramified abelian pro-$\ell$-extension $L(k_\infty)$ of $k_\infty$.
-Note that the Greenberg conjecture means that $ \# X(k)=[L(k_\infty):k_\infty]$ is finite.
-The investigation of the structure of the group $G_{k_\infty}$ for a given number field was is of major importance in point of view of many mathematicians (cf. \cite{d,e,a,c,ca,b,f}).
+Greenberg conjectured that the invariants $\mu$ and $\lambda$ must be equal to $0$ for totally real number fields (cf. \cite{Greenberg}) and it was further proved by Ferrero and Washington (cf. \cite{FerreroWashington}) that the $\mu$-invariant always vanishes for the cyclotomic $\mathbb Z_\ell$-extension when the number field is abelian over the field $\mathbb{Q}$ of rational numbers.
+Various mathematicians have worked towards proving the vanishing of the $\lambda$-invariant for certain number fields where the fundamental discriminant has small number of prime factors (cf. \cite{7,chemskatharina,1,jerrair2,2,3,8,4,5,6}).
+Consider $\G_{k_\infty}=\mathrm{Gal}(\mathcal{L}(k_\infty)/k_\infty)$, the Galois group of the maximal unramified pro-$\ell$-extension $\mathcal{L}(k_\infty)$ of $k_\infty$.
+By class field theory, the Iwasawa module $X(k)$ is isomorphic to the maximal abelian quotient group of $\G_{k_\infty}$, which is $\mathrm{Gal}(L(k_\infty)/k_\infty)$ the Galois group of the maximal unramified abelian pro-$\ell$-extension $L(k_\infty)$ of $k_\infty$.
+Note that Greenberg's conjecture means that $ \# X(k)=[L(k_\infty):k_\infty]$ is finite.
+The investigation of the structure of the group $\G_{k_\infty}$ for a given number field was of major importance in point of view of many mathematicians (cf. \cite{d,e,a,c,ca,b,f}).